Luma-Driven Graphics on the C64

 As long as you stick to colours within luma pairs (e.g. cyan + light grey or sky blue + mid grey), you can produce subtler intermediate hues that still look as smooth as any of the their native constituent parts.

-That simply means a simple single-pixel based chequerboard whose alternating colours are swapped every frame by the game's raster interrupt engine; in Colony, this is the code that does it, executed once every screen refresh aka frame:
+That simply means a simple single-pixel based chequerboard whose alternating colours are swapped every frame by the game's raster interrupt engine; in Parallaxian, this is the code that does it, executed once every screen refresh aka frame:

-It does have some limitations however: nothing quite works with black and, as a general maxim, the more widely disparate the two constituent native hues are, the less compelling the resultant effect is.
+This kind of non-standard colour generation does have some limitations however: nothing quite works with black and, as a general maxim, the more widely disparate the two constituent native hues are, the less compelling the resultant effect is.

 COMPATIBILITY BETWEEN OLD AND NEW LUMAS